Charul00/Investor-Research-Agents-System/DECISIONS.md

 - MERN: fast for CRUD, but relational tenant boundaries are cleaner in PostgreSQL.
 - Django + React: strong batteries-included backend, but FastAPI gave faster API iteration for this build.
-- Supabase: excellent for auth/database speed, but implementing auth/tenant middleware directly made the architecture easier to explain in the interview.
+- Supabase: excellent for auth/database speed, but implementing auth/tenant middleware directly keeps the architecture easier to maintain.
-- Pinecone/Chroma/pgvector: useful alternatives, but Qdrant gives a clear managed vector DB story for the assessment while the local index keeps the demo resilient.
+- Pinecone/Chroma/pgvector: useful alternatives, but Qdrant provides a managed vector database path while the local index improves development resilience.

 ## Multi-Tenancy Decision